kjeliasen/TelcOMG/ProjectSpecs.md

 **Removed**
 1. *Write a function, `df_value_counts(dataframe)`, that takes a dataframe as input and computes and returns the values by frequency for each column.
 The function should decide whether or not to bin the data for the value counts.*

-2. *Handle Missing Values*
-    - *Explore the data and see if there are any missing values.*
-        *Write a function that accepts a dataframe and returns the names of the columns that have missing values, and the percent of missing values in each column that has missing values.*
-    - *Document your takeaways.
-For each variable:*
-        - *should you remove the observations with a missing value for that variable?*
-        - *should you remove the variable altogether?*
-        - *is missing equivalent to 0 (or some other constant value) in the specific case of this variable?*
-        - *should you replace the missing values with a value it is most likely to represent (e.g. Are the missing values a result of data integrity issues and should be replaced by the most likely value?)*
-    - *Handle the missing values in the way you recommended above.*

 3. *Transform `churn` such that "yes" = 1 and "no" = 0*

-4. *Compute a new feature, `tenure_year`, that is a result of translating tenure from months to years.*

-5. *Figure out a way to capture the information contained in `phone_service` and `multiple_lines` into a single variable of dtype int.
-Write a function that will transform the data and place in a new column named `phone_id`.*

-6. *Figure out a way to capture the information contained in dependents and partner into a single variable of dtype int.
-Transform the data and place in a new column `household_type_id`.*

 7. *Figure out a way to capture the information contained in `streaming_tv` and `streaming_movies` into a single variable of dtype int.
 Transform the data and place in a new column `streaming_services`.*

 8. *Figure out a way to capture the information contained in `online_security` and `online_backup` into a single variable of dtype int.
 Transform the data and place in a new column `online_security_backup`.*

-9. *Split the data into train (70%) and test (30%) samples.*

-10. *Variable Encoding: encode the values in each non-numeric feature such that they are numeric.*

 11. *Numeric Scaling: scale the monthly_charges and total_charges data.
 Make sure that the parameters for scaling are learned from the training data set.*